fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 }
 ```

 What we're doing here?
-We're Taking each pixel data from array of `uint8` and creating a string.
+We're taking each pixel data from array of `uint8` and creating a string.
 Our asciiart.

 It's time for `main.go` ...